 - Breeds that drool more than others.
 Dogs that are prone to excessive drooling can be smellier, particularly around their mouth, neck and chest.

 - Dogs with health conditions.
 Some health conditions, like allergies or skin infections, can cause your dog to be more smelly than normal.
 It’s important to seek veterinary advice if you notice any changes to your dog’s skin, behavior, or odors.

 - Dogs who are dirt magnets.
 Dogs who love outdoor adventures, swimming, or rolling in smelly things are all likely to be whiffier.

 Even the cleanest dogs eventually start to smell as oil and dirt builds up in their coat.
 Having a regular grooming regime and giving your dog occasional baths with a high-quality odor control shampoo can prevent this.

 Why Furniture and Floors Smell of Dogs

-While it’s often easy to notice when your dog smells bad, odors can also become embedded in soft furnishings and flooring around the house.
-This is due to drool, hair, dander, coat oils and saliva becoming absorbed into fabrics and crevices.
+While it’s often easy to notice when your dog smells bad, odors can also become embedded in soft furnishings, upholstery (such as your couch fabric) and flooring around the house.
+This is due to drool, pet hair, dander, coat oils and saliva becoming absorbed into fabrics and crevices.

 These odors are often more difficult to pinpoint and remove.
 Over time, they start to permeate the home, which is why doggie smells can remain even after bathing your dog.